Here's the second installment of my ill-fated interview with Mark Leviton.

-Leviton: You are trying to use fossil records and research to reconstruct this period, but it's difficult because of the lack of data, so one of things you do is look at our primate cousins and fill in the picture.
+Leviton: You are trying to use fossil records and research to reconstruct this period, but it's difficult because of the lack of data, so one of the things you do is look at our primate cousins and fill in the picture.

 Explain how we relate to chimpanzees, gorillas, bonobos and so on, and why that's so crucial to how you can envision a pre-agricultural society.

 Ryan: The most important factor when you're looking at primates to get an insight into human development is how long ago we shared a common ancestor.
 Humans had a common ancestor with chimps and bonobos five to six million years ago.
 Imagine a triangle, chimps at one point and bonobos at another, separated by from one to three million years.
 With that short a time - in this context it's short - the genetic information is less accurate.
 Even after species separate there's still interbreeding going on between individuals.
 Humans are equally distant from chimps and bonobos by five to six million years.
-One thing to keep in mind is that any time you read chimps are the closest non-human primate to humans, that's wrong.
+One thing to keep in mind is that anytime you read chimps is the closest non-human primate to humans, that's wrong.
 It's wrong if someone says bonobos are the closest to humans.
 They are equally close, and that's important to know as we talk about how they both reflect on human development.

 They are by far the closest to humans.
-With gorillas the separation occurred about eight million years ago, and orangutans, gibbons and monkeys that are much further out, separating as much as 30 millions years ago.
+With gorillas, the separation occurred about eight million years ago, and orangutans, gibbons, and monkeys that are much further out, separating as much as 30 million years ago.
 Jared Diamond wrote a book called The Third Chimpanzee in which he argued we are really three sub-species of chimpanzee.
-The differences in the sexual behavior of chimps and bonobos are very significant to this story, because we share some qualities with bonobos that we really only share with bonobos, that are unique to the two.
+The differences in the sexual behavior of chimps and bonobos are very significant to this story because we share some qualities with bonobos that we really only share with bonobos, that are unique to the two.
 For example, bonobos look into each other's eyes when they have sex, having sex face-to-face which is very rare in the animal kingdom.
 All sorts of homosexual contacts take place among bonobos, male and female.
 Sex is a very important part of social life for bonobos.
 Bonobos have sex five or ten times a day.
 It doesn't mean to orgasm.
 They have sex like we shake hands, it's just a little rub against you and off you go.
 It's very casual, very friendly, and seems to be very related to releasing anxiety or social stress.

 If you throw a packet of food into an enclosure of chimps, all hell breaks loose.
 The males fight over it.
 The Alpha Male and his coalition will take control of it and share it out among themselves, and maybe with some ovulating females in the vicinity, for some sexual activity.
 You throw the food into a bonobo enclosure, they'll look at it, have sex with each other, and then sit down a peacefully eat the food.
 A completely different approach to resource distribution.